adriannovegil/awesome-chaos-engineering/README.md

 - [VMware Mangle](https://vmware.github.io/mangle/) - Orchestrating Chaos Engineering.
 - [Turbulence](https://github.com/cppforlife/turbulence-release) - Tool focused on BOSH environments capable of stressing VMs, manipulating network traffic, and more.
 It is very simmilar to Gremlin.
+- [Chaos Lemur](https://github.com/strepsirrhini-army/chaos-lemur) - This project is a self-hostable application to randomly destroy virtual machines in a BOSH-managed environment.

 ### Private Cloud